How I became a travel writer in Vietnam: An interview with SOAS alum Joshua Zukas

 What is your career advice to students?

 Many of my friends who went to other universities didn’t start developing their networks until later in their careers.
-At SOAS, it begins early and stays with you.
+At SOAS, you start building your network from your undergraduate days.
+It begins early—and it stays with you.

 This interview has been edited for length and clarity.
 Header image credit: Silver Ringvee via Unsplash